 Getting started

-Install kv and write your first transactional, ordered key/value database in a single Go file or one shell command.
+Install kv and write your first key/value database in a single Go file or over the Redis protocol.

-Three short pages: how kv thinks about a database (one file, transactions, ordered keys, a choice of engine), how to add it to a Go program or install the command-line tool, and a guided first run that ends with a real database you have read, written, and scanned.
+Three short pages: how kv thinks about a database (one file, zero deps, flat point lookups), how to add it to a Go program or install the server binary, and a guided first run that ends with a real database you have read from and written to.

 Introduction